 Melville Holmes’s work extends into the field of art conservation and the scientific analysis of historic materials.
-He has several published papers to his credit.
+He has published several papers which include:

 “Amber Varnish and the Technique of the Gentileschi,” included as an appendix in Artemisia Gentileschi and the Authority of Art: Critical Reading and Catalogue Raisonné by R. Ward Bissell, Penn State University Press (1999).